 How did your family support you through the process?

 My amazing wife Lacy was very supportive and helpful through the whole process.
 There were many weekends I spent in front of my laptop screen.
 Quite a few weekdays working at Elite during the day and eating dinner with the laptop at night.
-She was always reassuring when I felt guilty for the lack of involvement of a social life during my studies.
+She was always reassuring when I felt guilty for the lack of involvement in social life during my studies.
 She too has a Master’s in education and understands the work that goes into graduate studies.
-Instead of extravagant weekend getaways, she was helping me proofread 15 page research papers.
-For that I’ll always be indebted to her.
+Instead of extravagant weekend getaways, she was helping me proofread 15-page research papers.
+For that, I’ll always be indebted to her.

 Which course or materials made a lasting connection with you?